Become a New Zealand Web Ranger! Show your creative side and help others get the best from the web while staying safe and happy.

 If you’re 14 to 17 years-old, you can register at www.netsafe.org.nz/webrangers and then get to work on your campaign straight away.
 It’s that simple.
 If you are able to attend a workshop in Auckland, Wellington or Christchurch then we’d love to see you, but it isn’t compulsory for all Web Rangers.

 The workshops are being held in Auckland, Wellington and Christchurch.
 You’ll get the chance to meet Instagram star Liam WaveRider, YouTube sensation Caito Potatoe and comedian Rhys Mathewson.
 You’ll also receive expert advice on marketing, safety and security online and social media.

 Campaigns can be just about anything you can think of for getting the message across about online safety and security.
 Last year there were YouTube videos, experiments on the streets of Auckland, billboards, online compliment generators, original songs, and in-school events.
 You can see some of the winning campaigns from last year at www.netsafe.org.nz/webrangers

 We have lined up MPs from most of the political parties plus one of last year's winners Angus Slade who will be judging.

 You’ll have six weeks from the launch of the workshops - so that means they’ll need to be complete by 09 August.

 Social Experiment - Queen St, Auckland (Anonymous Voice)

 Hayley came up with the idea of doing a social experiment to see how people would react to having both insults and compliments yelled at them on a busy Auckland street.
-Her video already got over 70,000 views on YouTube in just two weeks.
+Her video got over 70,000 views on YouTube in just two days.

 Animation and song - If Life Was Like The Web and Behind the Scenes “making of” video